 It’s a vicious circle of government corruption and bloat and it needs to end.

 No worker, public or private, should be required to join a union as a condition of employment – and no worker who rejects union membership should be required to pay dues.
-Sam Carpenter fully supports right to work laws, currently in place in 28 states, for Oregon.
+We support right to work laws, currently in place in 28 states, for Oregon.